AbdullahIrfan0/projectconsentform/Consentform.md

 Withdrawal: At any point during the study, you have the right to withdraw.
 Please let the organiser know if you wish to stop.

+Safety: This chatbot will provide general health information to the user, if you have any ongoing health issues then you will not be selcted to take part in this study.

 Organiser details:

 Name - Abdullah Irfan Khan